corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/notaries/notary-plugin-cordapps.md

 ## Notary Server CPB

-The non-validating notary server CPB only contains CPKs that are produced by R3.
-Therefore, to improve the user experience, R3 also produces a standard non-validating notary server CPB.
+R3 produces a standard non-validating notary server CPB, as this only contains CPKs that are produced by R3 and therefore does not require a developer to build their own CPB using a mixture of R3 and third-party CPKs.

 ## Application CPB